 - How wealth is distributed among classes

-Without factual data for our neocortices to use in doing a cost-benefit comparison of the candidates, our stupid brain stems and emotional limbic systems get to choose our candidate.
+Without factual data for our neocortices to utilize in doing a cost-benefit comparison of our electoral choices, our stupid brain stems and emotional limbic systems get to choose our candidates.

 The US government is the most powerful man-made entity in the history of the world.
 Allowing an uninformed public control of this colossus is like giving a baby a nuclear bomb.
-The goal of this website is to upgrade our democracy to the equivalent of a toddler with a nuclear bomb.
+My dream is that one day we might upgrade our democracy to the equivalent of a toddler with a nuclear bomb.